Nebraska Emergency Cash Assistance Program.

 Moving costs - If you can’t afford your current home or apartment, then get help in paying for moving costs to a more affordable and permanent home.
 Assistance can also be offered for people who were evicted or foreclosed on.

 Medical payments - Individuals or children faced with life threatening or serious conditions may get help in paying for medical bills or needed prescription medications.
+There are various other Health and Human Services to looking to for medical needs, both government and/or non-profit funded.

 The program is offered by the Nebraska Department of Health & Human Services, however you need to apply at your local office.
 Funding is limited, and a number of qualifications need to be met.
 Dial 402-471-3121, or stop by your local office.
 You can also learn about other resources that can be provided, such as state or federal government programs.